Improve your AI-powered IoT development toolchain at "AI-Ready IoT" on June 24th

 To complete this quickstart, make sure you have access to the following:

-The Notecard Simulator is available through the Notecard's in-browser terminal.
-If the terminal isn't open already, you may open it by clicking the "Disconnected" button in the top-right corner of your browser.
+The Notecard Simulator is available through the Notecard's In-Browser Terminal.
+If the terminal isn't open already, you may open it by clicking the terminal button in the top-right corner of your browser.

 Within the terminal you'll see two options, connecting to a physical Notecard ("USB Notecard"), and trying a Notecard Simulator ("Sign In" or "Notecard Simulator", depending if you are signed into Notehub or not).